ajlrza/ScolioFNN/README.md

 ## Architecture & Methods

-The core of ScolioFNN is built inside the `Model` class, inheriting from `torch.nn.Module`.
+The core of ScolioFNN is built inside the `Net` class, inheriting from `torch.nn.Module`.

 ### Key Methods:
 * `__init__(self, x, y)`: Initializes the model with input tensors (`x`) and target tensors (`y`).